esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/04-kanban-intro.md

 represent one user story.
 Once on the board, these cards help everyone understand what the team is working on.

-Also, each card should have "acceptance criteria" (AC).
+Each card should also have "acceptance criteria" (AC).
 AC is a set of statements that define how a user story can be completed.

 > ## Who writes acceptance criteria